munozarturo/mockupforge/README.md

 <!-- omit from toc -->
 # Mockup Forge

 This is a microservice that uses a Docker container to run a Python Flask server that generates mockups using the GIMP CLI.
-To interact with it you can use the [web ui](https://github.com/munozarturo/mockupforge) to generate mockups.

 <!-- omit from toc -->
 # Table of Contents